 Domestic Logistics

 Even after components arrive at Australian ports or are sourced locally, domestic logistics present their own challenges.
-Australia’s vast geography can lead to significant transportation costs when moving materials to your facilities.
+Australia’s vast geography can lead to significant transportation costs when moving materials to manufacturing facilities.
 Efficient warehousing and inventory systems are essential to manage component flows and buffer against potential disruptions.

 Building a Fortress: Strategies for a Resilient Solar Component Supply Chain in Australia